 We’ve noticed a few self-proclaimed technicians offering “guides'' or “hacks” on how to solve F0 code issues.
-These guides suggest you disassemble the unit, remove sensors, cut wires, and do other potentially fatal or hazardous things to get your unit working again.
+These guides suggest you disassemble the unit, remove sensors, cut wires, and do other potentially hazardous things to get your unit working again.

 Although these guides may technically work, they do void the warranty of your unit and put your unit at a greater risk for fire or electrical damage.
 If you have an F0 code please don’t try to DIY your way back into a working dehumidifier.
 We have a few much better, much safer ideas.